marcos-dev79/QuickPHP/README.md

 # Run composer install first.

 Then, configure your stuff at App/Config/AppConf.php.
+Create a folder App/Cache and give write permission.

 The magic them happens in the database, you must set up the table "comments" and the fields comments too.
 There is a dump example in the Dumps folder.

+* image fields: need to create a folder with the table name in the public/uploads folder.

 # Database: Table Comment Example